adenner/linuxcounter.new/README.md

-LiCo - The New Linux Counter Project
+The Linux Counter Project
 ====================================

-This is the codebase for the new website of *LiCo - The New Linux Counter Project* on http://linuxcounter.net.
+This is the codebase for the new website of *The Linux Counter Project* on http://linuxcounter.net.
 It is based on Symfony 2 and will replace the old website somewhen in second half of 2015.

 [![Build Status](https://travis-ci.org/alexloehner/linuxcounter.new.svg?branch=master)](https://travis-ci.org/alexloehner/linuxcounter.new)